ACTIVE DIRECTORY SECURITY ASSESSMENT

 A manual approach is followewd to perform checks such as hardening reviews against Domain Controllers – It covers assessing the services in use, auditing and account policies, password policies and kerberos settings.

-Access control list reviews include ACL scans against DC computer objects, critical groups such as domain admins (DA), enterprise admins (EA) and equivalent users/groups (backup, operators, etc).
+Access control list reviews include ACL scans against DC computer objects, critical groups, user accounts and groups (backup, operators, etc).

-Identify any escalation paths and GPO weaknesses that would help an attacker exploit privileged access memberships vertically or horizontally.
+Identify any escalation paths and GPO weaknesses that would help an attacker exploit privileged accounts memberships vertically or horizontally.

 06. REPORTING & DEBRIEF